 1. Pet beauty pageant

 This takes the classic idea of a beauty pageant and adds a dose of silliness and, well, fur.
-Invite attendees to donate a specific amount to your cause, or set a flat rate for tickets.
+Invite attendees to donate a specific amount to your good cause, or set a flat rate for tickets.

 To mimic a real beauty pageant, bestow your own set of awards on contestants—the funnier the better: “Most luscious locks,” or “Best hidden talent” just to name a few.
 Audience members will love gawking at cute animals while getting to vote on their favorites.
+This is a great idea for fundraising events where you might be raising money for animals.

 2. Charitable happy hour